amosproj/amos2025ss02-building-documentation-management-system/Coding_Guidelines.md

 ## Feature DoD:

-1. Documentation is updated to describe the functionality implemented and how to test it.
+1. Documentation is updated to include the new feature

-2. Atleast one SD other than the one who implemented the functionality should be able to review the feature, only based on updated documentation.
+2. Another SD, not the implementer, has reviewed the feature using the documentation.

-3. One or more reviewers can collaborate and check the acceptance criteria in code, if it is not apparent from end-user interface.
+3. GitHub actions workflows for linting pass

-4. Can be merged to main without merge conflicts.
+4. Feature branch has been merged and deleted

 ## Sprint DoD: